 If the benefits have a value that is more than these limits, the excess must be included in your income.
+You are not entitled to these exclusions if the reimbursements are made under a compensation reduction agreement.

 Commuter highway vehicle.
 This is a highway vehicle that seats at least six adults (not including the driver).
 At least 80% of the vehicle's mileage must reasonably be expected to be: